Iron: Symbolic role

 An example of the importance of iron's symbolic role may be found in the German Campaign of 1813.
 Frederick William III commissioned then the first Iron Cross as military decoration.
 Berlin iron jewellery reached its peak production between 1813 and 1815, when the Prussian royal family urged citizens to donate gold and silver jewellery for military funding.
-The inscription Gold gab ich für Eisen (I gave gold for iron) was used as well in later war efforts.
+The inscription Ich gab Gold für Eisen (I gave gold for iron) was used as well in later war efforts.

 Laboratory routes

 For a few limited purposes when it is needed, pure iron is produced in the laboratory in small quantities by reducing the pure oxide or hydroxide with hydrogen, or forming iron pentacarbonyl and heating it to 250 °C so that it decomposes to form pure iron powder.
 Another method is electrolysis of ferrous chloride onto an iron cathode.

 Main industrial route

 Nowadays, the industrial production of iron or steel consists of two main stages.
 In the first stage, iron ore is reduced with coke in a blast furnace, and the molten metal is separated from gross impurities such as silicate minerals.
-This stage yields an alloy—pig iron—that contains relatively large amounts of carbon.
+This stage yields an alloy – pig iron – that contains relatively large amounts of carbon.
 In the second stage, the amount of carbon in the pig iron is lowered by oxidation to yield wrought iron, steel, or cast iron.
 Other metals can be added at this stage to form alloy steels.